 Students planning to seek ordination for pastoral ministry should be aware that completion of the M.Div. degree in a General Ministries Track may not satisfy the requirements for ordination of certain denominations.
 This is particularly the case if the sequence of courses in preaching is not included.
 One should check with the appropriate denominational judicatory.

-The program of study prescribed for the M.Div. degree provides two tracks for training, in keeping with the twofold purpose of the program: (1) a Pastoral Ministry Track and (2) a General Ministries Track which has three emphases: General Studies, Counseling, and Urban Mission.
+The program of study prescribed for the M.Div. degree provides two tracks for training, in keeping with the twofold purpose of the program: (1) a Pastoral Ministry Track and (2) a General Ministries Track which has two emphases: General Studies or Counseling (Westminster is no longer accepting applications for the Urban Mission emphasis).
 The degree requirements for both tracks are the same except for certain Practical Theology courses.
 Courses in both tracks are arranged to provide for orderly progress within the work of each department and for coherence within each semester of study.

 Students in the General Ministries Track, counseling emphasis, should be aware that Westminster offers a limited number of counseling courses through hybrid instruction on an alternating every other year basis.
 These courses will be offered on campus in traditional classroom format during the years in which they are not offered through hybrid instruction.
 Please see section 5.7 to review the hybrid instruction schedule for specific courses along with the policies that apply.

 - Exhibit a deep love for the triune God, his word, his truth and his church and a Christ-like humility in relation to others.